Teaching Your Child the Value of Roles & Responsibilities

 3. Help them take charge and make informed decisions

 Giving roles and responsibilities to a child helps them learn about leadership, guidance, and safety.
 For example, if a child has the role of a line leader, they would have to make sure that the path or route is safe so that everyone can get from one point to the other without any incident.
-Choosing a dangerous route could put them and others at risk.

 Ultimately, responsibility cultivates accountability which is an important life lesson that teaches children not to make excuses or place blame on others.